bmodee/Teknikattan/README.md

 ### Merge conflicts

 You will need to manually merge if there is a merge conflict between your branch and another.
-This is simply done by opening the project in VSCode and going to the Git tab on the left (git symbol).
+This is simply done by opening the project in VS Code and going to the Git tab on the left (git symbol).
 You will then see som files marked with `C`, which indicates that there are conflicts in these files.
 You will have to go through all of the merge conflicts and solve them in each file.
-A merge typically looks like the code snippet at the bottom of this document in plain text (try opening this in VSCode and see how it looks).
+A merge typically looks like the code snippet at the bottom of this document in plain text (try opening this in VS Code and see how it looks).
 The only thing you really need to do is removing the `<<<<<<<`, `=======` and `>>>>>>>` symbols from the document, although you don't have to do it by hand.
-In VSCode, you can simply choose if you want to keep incoming changes (from the branch you merging into), current changes (from your branch) or both.
+In VS Code, you can simply choose if you want to keep incoming changes (from the branch you merging into), current changes (from your branch) or both.
 Solve all the merge conflicts in every file and run the tests to make sure it still works.
 Commit and push your changes when you are done.